-Table III: Evaluation Schedule for Tenured Faculty
+Table II: Evaluation Schedule for Tenured Faculty

-Post-Tenure Fall Spring Chair Dept. School Dossier Content Year Semester Semester CPT CPT for School CPT Checklist for Post-Tenure 3, 9, 15 X X X 6, 12, 18 X X X X Complete CV.
+Post- Fall Spring Chair Dept. School Dossier

+Tenure Semester Semester CPT CPT Content

+Year for

+3, 9, 15 X Χ Χ

+6, 12, 18 X х х Х Complete CV.
 Chair & Dept. CPT letters since last School CPT review (usually the past 6 years).
 Content/Support documents for all years since last School CPT review.

-Promotion X X X X Complete CV.
+Promotion х X х Х Complete CV.
 Chair & Dept. CPT letters since last promotion.
 Content/Support documents for all years since last promotion.

+iii.
 Special Appointment Faculty: Research Faculty, Teaching Faculty, Clinical Faculty

-The evaluation of Research, Teaching, and Clinical Faculty on special contracts shall occur annually until the faculty member is promoted to associate professor or until the sixth year of appointment.
+The evaluation of Research, Teaching, and Clinical Faculty on Special Appointments shall occur annually until the faculty member is promoted to associate professor or until the sixth year of appointment.
 Thereafter the evaluation shall be conducted every three years.
 Evaluations are for departmental use only.
 To ensure completion of the evaluations, a memo signed by the chair of the department and the faculty member indicating the evaluation date and a brief summary of the conclusions shall be submitted to the Office of Education and Faculty Affairs.
 Action of the School CPT is only necessary upon request for promotion.